 Are you having trouble with your subwoofer making loud, cracking, and popping sounds?
 It’s a common problem whereby the sub produces random and intermittent popping sounds that can be quite annoying.

 In our experience, we find that sometimes it’s a really quick double pop, and at other times it’s a single pop and may occur whether you are using the system or it’s on stand-by mode.

 There are many reasons why a subwoofer may be making a popping or cracking noise.
 It could be due to a dirty signal from the amp or receiver, an underpowered receiver or an improper connection to the receiver.
 It could also be due to the auto-on feature, faulty wiring, interference, overheating, voice coil issues, or clipping.
 In any case, the main cause of the speaker popping and crackling is some form of interruption of the current or audio signal.

 In this article, we will show you how to troubleshoot and fix your subwoofer’s popping or cracking noise.
 Please note that we have a separate article on how to fix speaker crackling noise on volume change.

 Quick Troubleshooting Steps

 Before we get into detailed checks, here is a quick troubleshooting method that might help you to solve the problem in a few minutes.
 This normally fixes the problem especially if your subwoofer is popping immediately when turned on:

-- Turn off the sub and the receiver or amp.
+- Turn off the sub and the receiver or amp (if the sub only makes an old noise when turned off, check this guide)

 - Ensure the subwoofer is properly connected to the receiver or amp